jdrbrn/obsidian-scripture-indexer/README.md

 Index File Path - What file to write the index to (Index.md by default)

 Enable automatic indexing - Toggles if index should be automatically updated when files changes are detected (Enabled by default)

+Automatic indexing delay - How long to wait after to make sure a file is done being edited before indexing it.
+(3 Seconds by default)